Landaoduy/Agricultural-Crops-Image-Classification/README.md

 # Agricultural-Crops-Image-Classification

 * This project aims to classify images of 30 different agricultural crops using deep learning techniques.
-We built and evaluated both a custom CNN and multiple pre-trained transfer learning models including MobileNetV2, ResNet50V2, and EfficientNetB3.
+I built and evaluated both a custom CNN and multiple pre-trained transfer learning models including **MobileNetV2**, **ResNet50V2**, and **EfficientNetB3**.

-* The goal is to explore model performance across architectures and improve classification accuracy for real-world agricultural applications.
+* The goal is to explore model performance across architectures and improve classification accuracy for agricultural applications.